Account Registration

 Number of Bottles Required Per Entry: 2

-Each entry will consist of capped or corked bottles that are void of all identifying information, including labels and embossing.
+-Each entry will consist of capped or corked bottles that are void of all identifying information, including labels and embossing.
 Printed caps are allowed, but must be blacked out completely.

 12oz brown glass bottles are preferred; however, green and clear glass will be accepted.
 Swing top bottles will likewise be accepted as well as corked bottles.